Derpduck/L4D2-Comp-Stripper-Rework/README.md

 **Resources and information for setting up a competitive L4D2 server can be found here:**<br>
 **[SirPlease/L4D2-Competitive-Rework](https://github.com/SirPlease/L4D2-Competitive-Rework)**

-This project is not part of the L4D2 Competitive Rework, however the competitive rework is a useful resource for anything related to running a competitive L4D2 server and competitive configs.<br>
+This project is **not** directly a part of the L4D2 Competitive Rework, however the competitive rework is a useful resource for anything related to running a competitive L4D2 server and competitive configs.<br>
 Stripper changes found in this project are inspired by previous competitive configs.